New York City ending business ties with Trump Organization, mayor says

 In addition, the New York Times reported on Tuesday that Deutsche Bank DBKGn.DE will not do business in the future with Trump or his companies.

-Reporting by Peter Szekely; Editing by Andrew Heavens, Mark Heinrich and David Gregorio
+Reporting by Peter Szekely; Additional reporting by David Henry; Editing by Andrew Heavens, Mark Heinrich and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.